Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 20/06/2017
 ----------
+> Implement a method to check if each circle given by Hough's Circle Transform contains a RBC.
-> Train a SVM using colour histograms from manually classified cells.
+> * Trained a SVM using colour histograms to test each circle.
+> * Tested the method.

 19/06/2017
 ----------